samueleferrari/ssgs-labo-02/README.md

 ## CI 🔁
 We have set up a continuous integration (CI) pipeline using GitHub Actions, which automatically executes tests on every push and pull request and load the coverage report as an artifact.

+There's just a job called test that perfom the following steps:
+- Set up Node.js (version 22) including cache for better performance
+- Installs dependencies using npm ci
+- Runs tests with jest using npm test
+- Uploads the coverage report as an artifact